piteren/pypoks/pologic/pologic.md

     MOV       MOV: <player_name> <mov_name> <$>       : player made a move: player name, move name, move size PRS       result: <player_name> <$> <cards rank>  : player result, cards_rank comes from pologic.podeck.HND_RNK or not_shown, muck

-While replaying the hand with HHtexts, the table validates the given data for the consistency.
+While replaying the hand with HHtexts, the table validates the given data for consistency.
 Only lines starting with ```GCF, POS, PLH, TCD, MOV``` are truly required to properly replay the hand, and only those are checked.
 Other lines are optional, added for better readability, and are not validated by the table.

 The break pattern: ```MOV: ??``` may be used to break the hand after a player move.
-Below is an example of hand (line numbers in brackets are not saved with HHtexts) with the proper order of states:
+Below is an example of a hand (line numbers in brackets are not saved with HHtexts) with the proper order of states:

     (01)    GCF: 2players_2bets